 Blaire Wheeler’s work is a balance of different styles.
 She has been influenced by the abstract expressionist movement.
-Recent work is a balance of abstraction and realism.
+Her recent work is a balance of abstraction and realism.
 The compositions are created from life, memories, or photographs.
-She begins with a subject and then allows the reactive marks to guide him through the painting process, leading to an abstracted image.
+She begins with a subject and then allows the reactive marks to guide her through the painting process, leading to an abstracted image.

 A finished painting consist of many layers of oil paint.
 The foundation is created with blended soft brushwork.
 She uses a variety of techniques to apply more gestural marks.
 A palette knife is used.

-Carey Haynes art is about mixing it up and making it work....different materials, combination of styles, creating something that brings joy either in design, color or just through the image.
-Art is not limited....
+Carey Haynes's art is about mixing it up and making it work....different materials, combination of styles, creating something that brings joy either in design, color or just through the image.
+Art is not limited.

 David Nichols is an award winning artist.
 His current works are contemporary abstracts and landscapes.
-Oil paint applied to a textured (via acrylic gel or paint) canvas or panel with various tools such as palette knives, scrapers and brayers.
+Oil paint is applied to a textured (via acrylic gel or paint) canvas or panel with various tools such as palette knives, scrapers, and brayers.

 Erin DeLuca was trained in jewelry fabrication and design in Florence, Italy and Boston.
 Her current designs with their clean lines, pierced metal work, and a sense of delicacy, are inspired by patterns and textures found in nature, art-deco architecture, and vintage lace textiles.
 She uses recycled metals and diamonds and ethically sourced gemstones.